nklayman/vue-cli-plugin-electron-builder/README.md

 ### Electron Builder:

+To see avalible options, check out [Electron Builder Configuration Options](https://www.electron.build/configuration/configuration)

-As per Electron Builder's documentation:
+As per Electron Builder's documentation, they can be applied:

-> electron-builder [configuration](https://www.electron.build/configuration/configuration#configuration) can be defined
+> * in the `package.json` file of your project using the `build` key on the top level:
 >
-> * in the `package.json` file of your project using the `build` key on the top level:
 >
 > ```
 >  "build": {